apache/cordova-plugin-wkwebview-engine/README.md

 <preference name="CordovaWebViewEngine" value="CDVWKWebViewEngine" />
 ```

-In order to only use the WKWebView (which is required for new Apps to the AppStore), you might have to also include
+If using cordova-ios versions >= 5.1.0 you might also have to you might have to also include in order to only use the WKWebView (which is required for new Apps to the AppStore):

 ```xml
 <preference name="WKWebViewOnly" value="true" />